aratar79/startDay/README.md

 # How to use
 Enter the corresponding values in the variables:

-Name of our main development branch\n
+Name of our main development branch
 $mainBrach = "MyMainDevBranch"

-Path to our local repository\n
+Path to our local repository
 $repoPath = "C:\MyRepoPath"